 Pharmacology on Dose:

-J. Nirner et al., (1972), noted that the antifungal activity provided by Passiflora spp, is increased when the living plant tissue is wounded.
-This is significant if the reason for using Passiflora involves needing antifungal properties.
+The antifungal activity provided by Passiflora spp. was increased when the living plant tissue is wounded.
+This is significant if the reason for using Passiflora involves needing anti-fungal properties. .

 Passiflora extracts can be tailored greatly based on species choice, extraction method, aspects of how the plant was cultivated, and of course in what dose the plant is used.